The Trust welcomes members of the public to make an appointment and access the diverse range of collections we hold.

 The wealth of collections can support a range of research across local and family history, the history of Clarks and the shoemaking industry, costume and fashion history, Quakerism in Street and social history.

-It is recommended that you contact the Trust in advance of any planned visits so that we can ensure that we hold material of relevance and can make sure that staff are available to help you during your visit.
-Some collections are stored off-site so may require up to 48 hours’ notice before availability.
+It is essential that you contact the Trust in advance of any planned visits so staff can ensure that material of relevance is available and a member of collections staff is on site to help you during your visit.
+Some collections are stored off-site and may require a minimum of 48 hours’ notice before availability.
 Please bring some photographic ID and proof of current address with you.
 On your initial visit, you will be asked to register as a reader by completing a Reader Registration Form.

 After you have registered, Trust staff will be able to advise on the material that you wish to consult.
 Due to commercial sensitivities and to data protection and copyright legislation, some items are closed to the public.
 Please speak to one of the Trust staff if you have any queries on this topic.

 It may be possible to photocopy or photograph items of interest during your visit and a range of charges cover the various options, which are outlined in detail in the Trust’s service charges leaflet.
 Always check with a member of staff before undertaking any reproductions.
 Trust staff will be able to advise on whether it is necessary to complete any permissions forms.

 The Trust also provides a reproduction and digitisation service offering physical and digital copies of objects and archives held in the collection.
 Items can be digitally photographed or scanned using archival standard equipment by professional photographers in the inhouse studio.
 High-quality digital images can be provided in a range of file formats and resolutions to suit the nature of the request.